Venice What to visit

 • Option 6: Vaporetto from the airport to Piazzale Roma

-• Secondly, when you arrive at Treviso train station you should take an AirLink bus to the airport.
+• Secondly, when you arrive at Treviso train station, you should take an AirLink bus to the airport.
 Simply present the ticket you had already bought.

-It is important to take your time when choosing your accommodation as there are no cars in town, only vaporettos (more tips to follow!).
-If you’re not on a tight budget, opt for central accommodation (near Rialto or St. Mark’s Square).
 Otherwise, I recommend looking for accommodation with a Vaporetto station nearby.
 Venice is deceiving and walking distances are much longer than you can imagine!

 Venice What to Visit St Marks Square